 Candidates can also receive CEUs.
-Completion of the National Board Certification Portfolio and Assessment Center activities qualifies candidates for 36 CEUs.
+Successful completion of the National Board Certification portfolio and Assessment Center activities qualifies candidates for 18 CEUs.
 Candidates must have an approved IPDP on file with the LPDC prior to engaging in the National Board Certification process for CEUs to be awarded.
 Candidates cannot receive both CEUs and Ohio State University credits.

-For more information, go to the CCS website, click on Staff, click on Departments, click on Curriculum and Staff Development and find the tab for National Board.
+For more information, go to the CCS website, click on Staff, click on Professional Development, click on Achieve & Develop, select Professional Learning and Licensure and find the tab for National Board Certification.